kresnasatya/wishxporter/README.en-US.md

 ## Usage

+### Mendapatkan authkey

+There are five methods how to get `authkey` from Genshin Impact:

+#### **PC (Windows)**

+1. Open Paimon menu [ESC].
+2. Click Feedback.
+3. Wait until all page have been loaded and your browser will open.
+4. Copy and create file with name **auth.txt** and paste it there.

+#### **PC (Windows) optional method**

 **ATTENTION: MAKE SURE YOU ALREADY LOGIN TO GENSHIN IMPACT AND GO TO GACHA EVENT WISH PAGE SO authkey STORE IN output_log.txt**

 1. Copy `output_log.txt` file from ~/AppData/LocalLow/miHoYo/Genshin Impact (for Windows OS) and paste in new directory (e.g. export-player-gacha)
 2. Go to export-player-gacha directory and run `wishxporter output_log.txt`.
 The CLI will fetch data from Mihoyo API with `authkey` from `output_log.txt` then store data into Excel file.

+#### **Android**

+1. Open Paimon menu.
+2. Tap Feedback.
+3. Wait until all page have been loaded.
+4. Turn off wifi dan celular data.
+5. Tap refresh on the top right corner.
+6. Feedback page should be error and it will be show black text.
+7. Tap and hold text then select all, then copy all text!
+8. Create a file with name **auth.txt** in your computer and paste the result there.
+9. Run command `wishxporter auth.txt`.

+#### **iOS**

+1. Open Paimon menu.
+2. Tap Feedback.
+3. Wait until all page have been loaded.
+4. Tap Masalah Game.
+5. Tap Mode Co-Op.
+6. There's a blue link below reply, click that link.
+7. Your browser will open, copy that link and make file with name **auth.txt** in your computer and paste the result in that file.
+8. Run command `wishxporter auth.txt`

 If it doesn't successful fetch data you will get error message like this:

 `Cannot get your gacha data because: authkey timeout!
 Please try again later.`

 ## FAQ

+### Is this CLI collect gacha history behind the scene?

+This CLI just to export your gacha wish history from Genshin Impact account into Excel file by using `authkey`. `authkey` also doesn't store in behind the scene and also gacha history data doesn't store in behind the scene.

 ### Is this CLI violate rules from MiHoYo?